ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         *   The operation state is not valid: the operation setup must have started, but not yet finished.
         *   The library requires initializing by a call to `psa_crypto_init()`.
+    .. retval:: PSA_ERROR_INVALID_SIGNATURE
+        The signature is not a valid signature for the algorithm and key.
     .. retval:: PSA_ERROR_INSUFFICIENT_MEMORY
     .. retval:: PSA_ERROR_COMMUNICATION_FAILURE
     .. retval:: PSA_ERROR_CORRUPTION_DETECTED